KyleTownsend74/GameGiveawayViewer/README.md

 - User can view giveaways for video games and related items (e.g. DLC, In-Game Loot, etc.)
 - User can browse giveaways on all platforms, or narrow down their search for supported platforms.
     - Current supported platforms include PC, PlayStation 4, and Xbox One.
+- User can view details about a giveaway.
+    - Details include the giveaway description, the giveaway type, and a link to the giveaway.
+    - Tapping on the link will open the user's web browser and direct them to the giveaway site.

 ## Video Walkthrough